-The Experience Groups Search allows users to search basic biographical information for interviewees categorized within nine different experience groups.
+The Biographical Search By Experience Search allows users to search basic biographical information for interviewees categorized within nine different experience groups.

-Click Experience Groups on the main Search screen or select Experience Groups Search in the Search menu drop-down list to advance to the Experience Groups Search screen as pictured below.
+Click Biographical Search By Experience Group on the main Search screen to advance to the Biographical Search screen as shown below.

-For experience groups with fewer than 70 records there is no search page.
+For experience groups with fewer than 70 records (Homosexual Survivors, War Crimes Trials Participants, and Survivors of Eugenics Policies) there is no search page.
 Selecting one of these groups takes you directly to the Search Results page.